-- Water Cooled Reactors

 - Non-Water-Cooled Advanced Reactor Technology

 - Salt- and Sodium-Cooled Reactors

-- High Temperature

-Gas Cooled Reactors
+- High Temperature Gas Cooled Reactors

 - O Gas-Cooled Fast Reactors

 - Micro-Reactors

-X-energy: In March 2021, DOD announced it had awarded \$28 million to X-energy as one of two companies to design a transportable reactor, under a program called Project Pele.
-The prototypes will produce 1 to 5 megawatts of electricity.
-While the configuration of the military-grade Xe-Mobile design is closely held, additional details of commercial X-energy next-generation Integrated Transportable High-Temperature (XENITH) microreactor are forthcoming.
+Xe-Mobile and XENITH: X-energy was one of two companies to compete for Project Pele but their design, the Xe-Mobile, ultimately did not win the contract from the DOD-SCO.
+While the configuration of the military-grade Xe-Mobile design is closely held, additional details of X-energy's next-generation Integrated Transportable High-Temperature (XENITH) microreactor are forthcoming.
+In May 2023, X-energy was awarded a US DOE grant to complete a preliminary design of XENITH, a 20 MWth high temperature reactor powered by TRISO fuel.

-- Water Cooled Reactors

 - Non-Water-Cooled Advanced Reactor Technology

 - Salt- and Sodium-Cooled Reactors

-- High Temperature

-Gas Cooled Reactors
+- High Temperature Gas Cooled Reactors

 - O Gas-Cooled Fast Reactors

 - Micro-Reactors

-Westinghouse: The eVinciTM Micro Reactor uses TRISO fuel and is designed for transportability to reduce construction costs and eliminate the need for waste and spent fuel storage on site. eVinci uses heat pipe technology to eliminate active components within the primary coolant system.
+eVinci: The eVinciTM Micro Reactor uses TRISO fuel and is designed for transportability to reduce construction costs and eliminate the need for waste and spent fuel storage on site.
 The entire plant can be packaged in three standard shipping containers and can be placed into operation in less than 30 days.
 The system can produce up to 5 megawatts of electricity, and heat can be captured for many uses, including heating nearby homes and other buildings.
 Westinghouse has been awarded funding under multiple DOE Programs to support development.
+In January 2023, Westinghouse announced that is had begun Phase 2 of the VDR process in Canada.
 In February 2023, Westinghouse announced it had filed a Notice of Intent to submit key licensing reports for the eVinciTM microreactor to the U.S. NRC and the Canadian Nuclear Safety Commission for joint review.
-The NRC and CNSC signed a Memorandum of Cooperation in 2019 to facilitate such technical reviews of advanced nuclear technologies.
+The technology is expected to be commercially operational by the end of the decade.
+Westinghouse is also exploring the opportunity to deploy a university research reactor at Penn State university in College Park, PA.